 - Antihistamine eye drops for allergic conjunctivitis

-- Wash your hands before touching your eyes
+- Good hygiene practices: Wash hands frequently and avoid touching your eyes

-- Wash bedding to avoid reinfecting your eyes
+- Wash bedding and towels to prevent reinfection

-- Avoiding contact lenses and makeup until symptoms are gone
+- Avoid contact lenses and eye makeup until symptoms disappear

 Preventing Pink Eye & Styes